Entebbe raid: Release of most non-Israeli hostages

-Operational planning
+Israeli response

+Diplomatic efforts

 In the week before the raid, Israel tried using political avenues to obtain the release of the hostages.
 Many sources indicate that the Israeli cabinet was prepared to release Palestinian prisoners if a military solution seemed unlikely to succeed.
 A retired IDF officer, Baruch "Burka" Bar-Lev, had known Idi Amin for many years and was considered to have a strong personal relationship with him.
 At the request of the cabinet, he spoke with Amin on the phone many times, trying to gain the release of the hostages, without success.
 The Israeli government also approached the United States government to deliver a message to Egyptian president Anwar Sadat, asking him to request that Amin release the hostages.
 Prime minister Yitzhak Rabin and defence minister Shimon Peres spent one week disagreeing on whether to give in to the hijackers' demands (Rabin's position) or not, to prevent more terrorism (Peres' position).

-At the 1 July deadline, the Israeli cabinet offered to negotiate with the hijackers to extend the deadline to 4 July.
+At the 1 July deadline the Israeli cabinet offered to negotiate with the hijackers to extend the deadline to 4 July.
 Amin also asked them to extend the deadline until that date.
 This meant he could take a diplomatic trip to Port Louis, Mauritius, to officially hand over chairmanship of the Organisation of African Unity to Seewoosagur Ramgoolam.
 This extension of the hostage deadline proved crucial to providing Israeli forces enough time to get to Entebbe.

-On 3 July, at 18:30, the Israeli cabinet approved a rescue mission, presented by Major General Yekutiel Adam and Brigadier General Dan Shomron.
+On 3 July at 18:30, the Israeli cabinet approved a rescue mission, presented by Major General Yekutiel Adam and Brigadier General Dan Shomron.
 Shomron was appointed as the operation commander.

-Attempts at a diplomatic solution
+Egyptian–PLO involvement and failure of diplomacy

 As the crisis unfolded, attempts were made to negotiate the release of the hostages.
 According to declassified diplomatic documents, the Egyptian government under Sadat tried to negotiate with both the PLO and the Ugandan government.
 PLO chairman Yasser Arafat sent his political aide Hani al-Hassan to Uganda as a special envoy to negotiate with the hostage takers and with Amin.
 However, the PFLP-EO hijackers refused to see him.